13 Minute Read | By: Mappedin

 Using indoor mapping, you can also implement restricted zones, support contact tracing, and assist emergency response teams whenever there's a crisis.
 You, as management, benefit too.
 The data that you collect about employee movement, space utilization, and more can help you make better business decisions.

-One of the use cases of indoor positioning that shows a lot of potential is in smart cities.
+One of the use cases of indoor positioning that shows a lot of potential is in city districts.
 Connected digitally and physically, these real-estate developments are changing how people live and work.

 We implemented indoor mapping technology in one of the United States’ first “engineered cities.”
 Mappedin's solutions help thousands of visitors everyday maneuver through more than 28-acres worth of hotels, retail spaces, offices, and homes.
 Mappedin even developed building-to-building navigation to handle the complexity of the mixed-use space, allowing people to move in and out of facilities without losing any functionality.

-Indoor navigation allows the school to offer personalized wayfinding experiences to all users.
+Indoor navigation and digital campus maps allows the school to offer personalized wayfinding experiences to all users.
 People will be able to easily identify points of interest such as lecture halls, administrative offices, classrooms, and libraries.
 With Wi-Fi on campus, you can expect a seamless transition from outdoor to indoor positioning.
+One of the many benefits to a mapping platform is that colleges and universities alike can use it to review location data and to maintain the maps as campuses change and grow.

-When it comes to indoor mapping, there are plenty of opportunities for amusement parks to take advantage of indoor navigation systems.
+When it comes to indoor mapping, there are plenty of opportunities for amusement parks to take advantage of indoor navigation systems and interactive theme park maps.
 Instead of referring to a physical map that can be difficult to follow, park visitors can simply enter their destination in the app and follow the directions.

 Locating people is also much easier, which helps make your park safer for families.
 Lost children can be quickly reunited with their parents, and security detail can be immediately dispatched to address any emergencies.